ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 * The new instance deploys new domain controllers that it must use for DNS and authenticating the IBM automation users.
 * If you are using virtual machines (VMs), the domain controllers from the old instance can be migrated to the new instance.
 If you are using VSIs, the domain controllers from the old instance can be used by the new instance.
 If the new instance is deployed with a different root domain than the original instance, the domain controllers can be added as an identity source to vCenter Server and NSX Manager.
 So, if the old instance domain is `example.cloud.local`, the new instance can be named `example.cloud2.local`.
 The original AD can be configured to delegate DNS for this domain to the new AD, and users can log in using their existing `user@example.cloud.local` identities to access resource hostnames like `instance1-vc.example.cloud2.local`.
-* If the original AD is deployed as a VSI, open a support ticket to ensure that IBM Support decouples the VSI from the original instance to ensure that the VSI is not cancelled when the original instance is deleted.
+* If the original AD is deployed as a VSI, open a support ticket to ensure that IBM Support decouples the VSI from the original instance.
+This action ensures that the VSI is not cancelled when the original instance is deleted.
 * In all cases, it is advised to back up the original controllers before you remove the original vCenter Server instance.

 ## Can I use vMotion with vSphere Encryption between the two vCenter Server instances?